Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Introduction

-One of the most common use cases for fair division occurs in the context of shared computational resources.
-For instance, in a compute cluster shared by an organization or university, we wish to allocate resources such as CPUs, memory, and GPUs to different users (agents) who share this cluster in a way that is Pareto-efficient (so that the resources are put into good use) and fair (for long-term user satisfaction).
-Fair-division mechanisms are a staple in many popular multi-tenant cluster management frameworks, such as Mesos~\citep{hindman2011mesos}, Quincy~\citep{isard2009quincy}, Kubernetes~\citep{kubernetes}, and Yarn~\citep{yarn}.
-Due to this strong practical motivation, a recent line of work has studied such fair-division mechanisms for resource sharing in a compute cluster ~\citep{chen2018scheduling,ghodsi2013choosy,parkes2015beyond,ghodsi2011dominant}, with some of them based on exchange economies and their variants~\citep{zahedi2018amdahl,gutman2012,lai2005tycoon,varian1973equity}.
+One of the most common use cases for fair division, which will be especially pertinent in this work, occurs in the context of shared computational resources.
+For instance, in a data center shared by an organization, we wish to allocate resources such as CPUs, memory, and GPUs to different users who wish to share this cluster in a way that is Pareto-efficient (so that the resources are put into good use) and fair (for long-term user satisfaction).
+Here, unlike in real world economies where agents might trade with each other until they reach an equilibrium, the equilibrium is computed using a central mechanism (e.g. a cluster manager) based on the preferences submitted by the agents to obtain an allocation with the above properties.
+Indeed, fair division mechanisms are a staple in many popular multi-tenant cluster management frameworks used in practice, such as Mesos~\citep{hindman2011mesos}, Quincy~\citep{isard2009quincy}, Kubernetes~\citep{kubernetes}, and Yarn~\citep{yarn}.
+Due to this strong practical motivation, a recent line of work has studied such fair division mechanisms for resource sharing in a compute cluster ~\citep{chen2018scheduling,ghodsi2013choosy,parkes2015beyond,ghodsi2011dominant}, with some of them based on exchange economies and their variants~\citep{zahedi2018amdahl,gutman2012,lai2005tycoon,varian1973equity}.

-However, prior work in exchange economies and fair division typically assumes knowledge of the agent preferences, in the form of a utility function which maps an allocation of the $m$ resource types to the value the agent derives from the allocation.
-For instance, in the above example, an application developer would need to quantify how well her application performs for each allocation of CPU/memory/GPU she receives.
-At best, doing so requires the laborious and erroneous task of profiling their application~\citep{delimitrou2013paragon,misra2021rubberband}, and at worst, it can be impossible~\citep{venkataraman2016ernest,rzadca2020autopilot}.
-However, having received an allocation, application developers find it easier to report feedback on the utility they achieved.
-Moreover, in many real-world systems, this can often be automated~\citep{hindman2011mesos}.
+However, prior work on EEs and fair division typically assumes knowledge of the agent preferences, in the form of a utility function which maps an allocation of the $m$ resource types to the value the agent derives from the allocation.
+For instance, in the above example, an application developer needs to quantify how well her application performs for each allocation of CPU/memory/GPU she receives.
+At best, doing so requires the laborious and often erroneous task of profiling their application~\citep{delimitrou2013paragon,misra2021rubberband}, and at worst, it can be infeasible due to practical constraints~\citep{venkataraman2016ernest,rzadca2020autopilot}.
+However, having received an allocation, application developers find it easier to report feedback about the utilities based on the performance they achieved.
+Moreover, in many real-world systems, this feedback scheme can often be automated~\citep{hindman2011mesos}.